Kato

 then, once we can control individual movements, put them together.

-new approach developed by Kato
+The New Approach developed by Kato

 Havas is all about playing with